4P/Faye: Observational history

-4P/Faye has a close approach to Jupiter every 59.3 years, which is gradually reducing its perihelion and increasing its orbital eccentricity.
-In the most recent close approach to Jupiter (March 2018), Faye's perihelion changed from about 1.7 AU to about 1.5 AU.
+Orbit

-The comet nucleus is estimated to be about 3.54 km in diameter.
+The comet encounters Jupiter once every 59.3 years, which is gradually reducing its perihelion and increasing its orbital eccentricity.
+During its 2018 encounter of Jupiter, Faye's perihelion changed from about 1.7 AU to about 1.5 AU.
+Orbital calculations spanning from 1660 to 2060 revealed that it made nine approaches that are less than 1.5 AU from Jupiter, although no significant perturbations were observed.